 If looks are important to you when it comes to buying a highchair, you won't be disappointed with this offering from luxe British brand iCandy.
 The MiChair is as beautiful as it is practical and it's obvious that a lot of care has gone into the design.

-Add this to the fact the basic highchair has a starting price of £260, and it’s clear that buyers are paying more for the contemporary design.
-But our MFM reviewer Becky said she thinks it’s worth it: “The different functions make the MiChair the perfect chair for a family like mine, with 4 children all at different stages,” she commented.
-“I think this is good value and the product is stylish, well made and will last for years.
+Add this to the fact the basic highchair has a starting price of £260, and it's clear that buyers are paying more for the contemporary design.
+But our MFM parent tester Becky said she thinks it's worth it: "The different functions make the MiChair the perfect chair for a family like mine, with 4 children all at different stages," she commented.
+"I think this is good value and the product is stylish, well made and will last for years."

 The simple design makes the chair incredibly easy to clean, especially as there are no little corners for food to hide in, and the removable tray can be wiped down no problem.
 The tray is slightly on the smaller side than others tested – just big enough for a plate and a cup – so while it suits an older child, it might not provide the space you'd like when approaching baby-led weaning.